BRAINLAB-UTA/ENIGMA-PTSD/docs/installationGUIDE.md

 python fslinstaller.py
 ```

-Add FSL to PATH (restart terminal after) using the source file [here]
+Add FSL to PATH (restart terminal after) using the source file [here](https://github.com/BRAINLAB-UTA/ENIGMA-PTSD/blob/main/fsl_load.sh), be sure you are exporting the right absolute path with the FSL bin files in your machine.

 Launch FSLeyes (already bundled with FSL):